samuelzerozero/notes/README.md

 #### If I stop a running container and then start again, do we loose the changes on the fs?
 No. Those will be lost only if the container is removed (i.e. -rm)

+#### How much size is used when creating a container from an image?
+It depends.
+To optimize container boot time, copy-on-write is used instead of regular copy.